scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 These are the Bijvoet pairs of diffraction intensities.
 These pairs are related by symmetry and should have equal intensity values within experimental error.
 The differences in intensities are a measure of the presence of anomalous scattering.
-Anomalous scattering can be measurable for elements like sulfur and phosphorous that are part of the native protein and nucleic acid structures and heavier element like metals that are naturally occurring as part of metalloproteins or that were purposefully introduced by soaking crystals or that were incorporated covalently into the protein (e.g., selenomethionine) or nucleic acid (e.g., 5-bromouracil) during its synthesis.
+Anomalous scattering can be measured for elements like sulfur and phosphorus that are part of the native protein and nucleic acid structures and heavier elements like metals that are naturally occurring as part of metalloproteins or that were purposefully introduced by soaking crystals or that were incorporated covalently into the protein (e.g., selenomethionine) or nucleic acid (e.g., 5-bromouracil) during its synthesis.

 The anomalous differences can be used to determine the positions of the anomalous scattering atoms.
 Once the positions of the anomalous scatterers are known, it is possible to work out the positions of the lighter atoms in the protein.